nf-core/configs/docs/medair.md

 ### Choose a profile

 Depending on what you are running, you can choose between the `wgs` and `production` profiles.
 Jobs running with the `wgs` profile run on a queue with higher priority.
-Jobs running with the `production` profile can last longer (max time: 20 times, versus 2 days for the `wgs` profile).
+Jobs running with the `production` profile can last longer (max time: 20 days, versus 2 days for the `wgs` profile).

 For example, the following job would run with the `wgs` profile: